-The basic financial statements include the following components: College-wide financial statements, including the Cowley County Community College Endowment; notes to the financial statements; required supplementary information; supplementary information, including individual fund statements; and the single audit section related to compliance with federal award guidelines.
-Further detail concerning the component unit can be obtained from the Cowley County Community College Endowment Association.
+The basic financial statements include the following components: financial statements, including the Cowley County Community College Endowment; notes to the financial statements; required supplementary information; supplementary information, including individual fund statements; and the single audit section related to compliance with federal award guidelines.
+Further detail concerning the component unit can be obtained from the Cowley County County Community College Endowment Association.

-The first statement included is the Statement of Net Assets.
+The first statement included is the Statement of Net Position.
 This statement is divided into two columns: Cowley County Community College and the College's component unit, Cowley County Community College Endowment.
-This statement (in summary) lists the assets owned by the College, liabilities for which the College is responsible, and the net of the two.
-This combined statement is supported in detail by Note 3 (Cash and cash equivalents and Restricted cash and cash equivalents); Note 4 (Capital assets); Note 5 (Compensated absences payable, Other postemployment benefits payable, and Certificates of Participation); and the detail statements for each fund as included in the Supplementary Information.
+This statement (in summary) lists the assets owned by the College and the endowment, liabilities for which the College (and endowment) is responsible, and the net of the two.
+This combined statement is supported in detail by Note 3 (Cash and cash equivalents and Restricted cash and cash equivalents); Note 4 (Capital assets); Note 5 (Revenue Bonds and Certificates of Participation); and the detail statements for each fund as included in the Supplementary Information.